bacalhau-project/bacalhau/docs/examples/data-engineering/simple-parallel-workloads/index.md

 ### A Simple Video Resize Example

 In this example, you will create 72px wide video thumbnails for all the videos in the `inputs` directory.
 The `outputs` directory will contain the thumbnails for each video.
-This example will shard by 1 video per job, and use the `linuxserver/ffmpeg` container to resize the videos.
+We will shard by 1 video per job, and use the `linuxserver/ffmpeg` container to resize the videos.

-Note that [Bacalhau overwrites the default entrypoint](https://github.com/filecoin-project/bacalhau/blob/v0.2.3/cmd/bacalhau/docker_run.go#L64) - the full command should be run after the `--` argument.
-In this line, you will list all of the mp4 files in the `/inputs` directory and execute `ffmpeg` against each instance.
+Note that [Bacalhau overwrites the default entrypoint](https://github.com/filecoin-project/bacalhau/blob/v0.2.3/cmd/bacalhau/docker_run.go#L64) so we must run the full command after the `--` argument.
+In this line you will list all of the mp4 files in the `/inputs` directory and execute `ffmpeg` against each instance.

 ```bash